Texas Insurance Law is Slanted Heavily in Favor of Insurance Carriers. You Need All the Help You Can Get.

 - The defendant engaged in an act or practice that violated:

 - Texas Insurance Code chapter 541, subchapter B, or

 - Texas Business & Commerce Code section 17.46(b) and the plaintiff relied on the act or practice to its detriment, or

 - A tie-in provision of the Texas Insurance Code; and

 - The defendant’s act or practice was a producing cause of actual damages.

 Unfair settlement practices section 541.060 of the Texas Insurance Code is found under subchapter B. Specifically, section 541.060(a)(3) provides a private cause of action for an insured against their insurer for “not promptly giving a policyholder a reasonable explanation, based on the policy as it related to the facts or applicable law, for the insurer’s denial of a claim or for the offer of a compromise settlement claim.”

-How We Can Help You: Our firm demands first-party insurance carriers to – Pursuant to section 541.060(a)(3) of the Texas Insurance Code – promptly apply the specific facts (not general facts) of your case to the policy language regarding each area of damages you are legally entitled to.
+How We Can Help You: Our Dallas bad faith insurance lawyers demand first-party insurance carriers to – Pursuant to section 541.060(a)(3) of the Texas Insurance Code – promptly apply the specific facts (not general facts) of your case to the policy language regarding each area of damages you are legally entitled to.

-Contact us for a free consultation to discuss the specifics of your case with our insurance lawyers in Dallas, Plano and Fort Worth, and find out how we can help you today!
+Contact us for a free consultation with our insurance lawyers in Dallas, Plano and Fort Worth, and find out how we can help you today!